Challenges

 Employment situation

-In our human resources recruitment, we strive to secure a diverse range of talent across the world, including by recruiting both new graduates and mid-career candidates, rehiring retirees, and employing people with disabilities.
-Since 2018, we no longer set recruitment targets for women and non-Japanese candidates when hiring new graduates, and switched to a policy of fair, unbiased evaluation and recruitment for all talent.
+In our human resources recruitment, we strive to secure a diverse range of talent across the world, by, for example, recruiting both new graduates and mid-career candidates, rehiring retirees, and employing people with disabilities.
+As an illustration of those efforts, we no longer advertise recruitment targets for women and non-Japanese candidates when hiring new graduates, and have adopted a policy of fair, unbiased evaluation and recruitment for all talent.

 Diversity and equal opportunities

 To promote the empowerment of all employees, we have established different types of personnel systems and a talent development plan, and offer career counseling for each employee.
-We also offer training to improve awareness on a variety of topics, such as e-learning on diversity and inclusion.
+To encourage understanding of diversity from multiple perspectives, we are also enhancing thematic training opportunities on a variety of topics including LGBT, empowering women, harassment, and unconscious bias.

-One notable project promoting diversity is the human resources empowerment committee run by Toyo Tire Japan Co., Ltd. since 2016.
-Established to promote the career advancement and empowerment of female employees in particular, it has since been organized as an initiative for all employees in recognition of the fact that the active participation and improved awareness of managers, supervisors and male employees is also key.
-The company has been proactive in reviewing job descriptions, responsibilities and authority with the career advancement of female employees in mind, and the number of women in management positions has increased as a result.
+Toyo Tire Japan Co., Ltd. has established a human resources empowerment committee as part of its efforts to create workplaces that encourage both men and women to challenge themselves, to help employees build careers that recognize and respect diverse values and lifestyle choices, and to promote diverse workplace communication to achieve those aims.
+The committee was originally established to promote the career advancement and empowerment of female employees in particular.
+However, we subsequently broadened the committee focus to incorporate all employees in recognition of the fact that encouraging active participation and improved awareness among managers, supervisors, and male employees is also important.
+The company has been proactive in reviewing job descriptions, responsibilities and authority with a view to advancing the careers of female employees, and the number of women in management positions is rising as a result.

 New hires at Toyo Tire Corporation (full-time employees including mid-career hires)